open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

    instrumentation library (eg:
    "OpenTelemetry.Instrumentation.StackExchangeRedis") and *not* the instrumented library (eg: "StackExchange.Redis")
+      1. [Context Propgation](../../../src/OpenTelemetry.Api/README.md#context-propagation): If your library initiates out of process requests or accepts them, the library needs to [inject the `PropagationContext`](../../../examples/MicroserviceExample/Utils/Messaging/MessageSender.cs) to outgoing requests and [extract the context](../../../examples/MicroserviceExample/Utils/Messaging/MessageReceiver.cs) and hydrate the Activity/Baggage upon receiving incoming requests.
+This is only required if you're using your own protocol to communicate over the wire. (i.e. If you're using an already instrumented HttpClient or GrpcClient, this is already provided to you and **do not require** injecting/extracting `PropagationContext` explicitly again.)

 3. Third step is an optional step, and involves providing extension methods on `TracerProviderBuilder`, to enable the instrumentation.
 This is optional, and